 - A new breeding site, “Okeanskoe,” has been discovered

-- An environmental documentary series from multiple BAFTA winning filmmaker, Phil Agland, ‘Between Clouds and Dreams,’ shot for Chinese Central Television is highlighting the plight of the spoon-billed sandpiper for audiences in China and worldwide
+- An environmental documentary series from multiple BAFTA winning filmmaker, Phil Agland, ‘Between Clouds and Dreams,’ shot for Chinese Central Television has been broadcast highlighting the plight of the spoon-billed sandpiper for audiences in China and worldwide

 - Plus many other initiatives

 There are now encouraging signs that conservation measures are reducing the impacts of some threats and bolstering the population but there is also the continuation of some key threats and the emergence of new ones.
 There remains a great deal of work to do.
 The most important and challenging aspect of which is maintaining and protecting habitat at key sites, particularly stopover sites in the Yellow Sea.
 At least one key stopover site remains unknown, and only a portion of the population can be found during breeding and wintering seasons indicating there are also breeding and wintering sites yet to be found.